zooniverse/Panoptes-Front-End/README.md

 While editing, do your best to follow style and architecture conventions already used by the project, unless you have a reason not to. **If in doubt, ask.**

-## Development with Docker
+### Development with Docker

 To avoid having to install Node.js or any other dependencies, you can also run everything with Docker and Docker Compose.

-`docker-compose build` will build a local Docker image.
+`docker-compose build` will build a local Docker image and run `npm install`.
 Run this whenever you change dependencies in `package.json`.

-`docker-compose run --service-ports dev npm start` builds and runs the site locally.
+`docker-compose run --service-ports dev npm start` builds and runs the site locally on port 3735.

 `docker-compose run dev npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.

+### What to do if it doesn't run

+Try `rm -rf ./node_modules && npm install` to freshen up your dependencies.
+And read the warnings, they should tell you if you're using the wrong version of Node or npm or if you're missing any dependencies.
+If you use `docker-compose` to build and test the site, you shouldn't run into any problems with the Node version, but `docker-compose build` will build a new image with a fresh `npm install`.

-### Testing
+## Testing

 If you write a new component, write a test.
 Each component should have its own `.spec.js` file.
 The test runner is [Mocha](https://mochajs.org/) and [Enzyme](http://airbnb.io/enzyme/) is available for testing React components.
 Mocha throws an error (`Illegal import declaration`) when compiling coffeescript files that contain ES6 import statements with template strings.
 Convert these imports to `require` statements.
 You can run the tests with `npm test`.

-### It doesn't run

-Try `rm -rf ./node_modules && npm install` to freshen up your dependencies.
-And read the warnings, they should should tell you if you're using the wrong version of Node or npm or if you're missing any dependencies.

-When running webpack, look out for type errors from [Babel Typecheck](https://github.com/codemix/babel-plugin-typecheck).
-You might need to add the correct [flowtype annotation](https://flowtype.org/docs/type-annotations.html) in manually.
+## Deployment

+See https://github.com/zooniverse/how-to-zooniverse/blob/master/Devops/how-PFE-deploys.md for details on how PFE deploys.

-### Directory structure
+## Directory structure

 - #### ./app/classifier/